 Making your own vape liquid with CBD is easier than you would think.
 If you have the proper ingredients and some tools you are good to go.
-In this article we will show you exactly how it's done.
+In this article we will show you exactly how to make your own CBD vape oil at home.

 High concentration Cannabidiol e-liquids tend to be quite expensive regardless of the brand, and many people simply cannot afford paying $100 for a single 30ml bottle.
 But what if there was a way to enjoy them for a more reasonable price?
 If you don't mind a bit of DIY work, here are 5 easy steps to make CBD vape juice at home.